AndongYang/AndongYang.github.io/_posts/2024-11-20-ToolsForSearchingResearchPapers.md

 **Most Popular and Basic Research Area:**
 For popular research areas and foundational disciplines, my approach is less structured.
 I often browse sources like Nature News and Science Daily.
 Tools like [OpenAlex](https://openalex.org) are also useful for exploring new methods or topics.

 I don’t depend heavily on recommendation algorithms, as I prefer maintaining control over what I read.
 For organizing papers, I use the file system of the operating system.
-It’s easy to back up and helps me stay organized without relying on complex software.
+It’s easy to back up.

-A Note on Staying Relaxed!

 It’s easy to feel overwhelmed by the sheer number of papers and the fast pace of academic and industrial research.
 I remind myself that it’s okay to miss some papers—important ones will likely resurface in the future.